 - The ability to take in the caller’s mental and emotional state over a voice call to 911 shouldn’t be weighed lightly.
 Dispatchers can tell if someone is under a lot of stress-they can hear it in a caller’s voice, or hear sounds in the background of a call (shouting, gunshots or a scuffle).
 These auditory cues are lost during a Text-to-911 call.

-Pennsylvania has 69 Public Safety Answering Points (PSAPs), which are call centers staffed with trained telecommunicators who are responsible for answering emergency requests for police, fire and ambulance services.
-Of those 69 PSAPs, 67 are counties, and the remaining two are the Cities of Allentown and Bethlehem.
+Pennsylvania has 67 county Public Safety Answering Points (PSAPs), which are call centers staffed with trained telecommunicators who are responsible for answering emergency requests for police, fire and ambulance services.
 As you can see on the map above, not all PSAPs are capable of receiving Text-to-911 calls, and it is another way your text for help could be delayed.
 Below are the Federal Communications Commission (FCC) guidelines for how to contact 911 via a wireless phone or other type of mobile device: